bids-standard/bids-website/docs/extensions/general-guidelines.md

     -   read the [BIDS governance document](../collaboration/governance.md)
     -   the [BIDS code of conduct](../collaboration/bids_github/CODE_OF_CONDUCT.md)

-### Starting your BEP

 1. Open an initial "issue" on
-    [the bids specification repository][specification_gh] issues page
+    [the bids specification repository][specification_gh] issues page.

-    to gauge interest in your potential BEP, and to collect feedback by more community members and
+    This will help gauge interest in your potential BEP, and to collect feedback by more community members and
     [BIDS maintainers](https://github.com/bids-standard/bids-specification/blob/master/DECISION-MAKING.md#maintainers-group).

     **This is an important step before proceeding in order to make sure
     that more consensus arises and more contributors are aware what is happening.**